alper/nix-shorts/posts/install-things-to-nix-profile.md

 Don't forget to run `nix-collect-garbage` regularly to remove unused packages.

+## Can I go back to a previous profile?

+Nix Profile keeps track of each state that your profile was in.
+You can see the history of states with `nix profile history`.

+If you want to go back to a previous state, you can pass the number to rollback: `nix profile rollback --to 36` and then check back in history that it put you there.

+You can always go back again by putting the last number (or any other) after `--to`.

+You can even see the change in closure sizes from state to state with `nix profile diff-closures`.

 ## Links

 You can read more about nix profile and its subcommands in the excellent man pages.
 Use these commands: